brandur/sorg/content/nanoglyphs-drafts/025-logs.md

 ---

+## Samurai services (#samurai-services)

-Back at Old Heroku, we were some of the original purveyors of microservices.
+Back at Olde Heroku, we were some of the original purveyors of microservices.
 Knowing what we know today, that's something of a dubious credential, with the industry as a whole having gone through an entire expansion and contraction phase since, initially buying into the idea wholesale before overcompensating with a hard turn into skepticism as the downsides of a fragmented data model and major coordination overhead became more evident, before finally adopting the more neutral outlook that many of us hold today.

 We practiced what we preached, with separate systems for routing, dyno lifecycle management, Postgres, user-facing dashboard, billing, and orchestration, all chattering to each other at hyper frequency to keep the cloud healthy and alive.
-We invented names of endearment for services and their interfaces boundaries alike -- Hermes, Shushu, Lockstep, KPI (kernel platform API), Yobuko -- and they all spoke the lingua franca of the internet -- HTTP.
+We invented names of endearment for services and interfaces boundaries alike -- Hermes, Shushu, Lockstep, KPI (kernel platform API), Yobuko -- and they all spoke the lingua franca of the internet, HTTP.

 I worked on a team called "API" which managed a component called `api` which acted as, you guessed it, an API, specifically the HTTP interface used by Heroku's dashboard and CLI.
 A command line invocation of `heroku create myapp` translated into a `curl -H "Accept: application/vnd.heroku+json; version=3" -X POST https://api.heroku.com/apps` as it left your terminal.